List of state highway loops in Texas (1–99): Loop 60

-Loop 60 is a business loop of US 175 that serves the unincorporated community of LaRue.
+Loop 60 is a business loop of US 175 that serves the unincorporated community of LaRue in Henderson County.
 It begins at an intersection with US 175 west of LaRue.
 The highway travels in an eastern direction and intersects FM 607 near the center of town, then turns south at CR 4350.
 Loop 60 continues to travel southward before ending at another intersection with US 175 southeast of LaRue.

 Loop 60 was designated on September 29, 1939, along its current route.

 Loop 61

 Loop 61 was located in Eustace.